peter88213/novxlib-docs/source/day.rst

 .. admonition:: <Day>

    Purpose
-      Define the day where the section starts.
+      Defines the day where the section starts.

    Content
       Plain text